-In EPA case before the Supreme Court, the agency’s power to combat climate change hangs in the balance
+In EPA Supreme Court case, the agency’s power to combat climate change hangs in the balance

 “There’s no utility in the United States that’s going to hang its decision to whether or not to build a coal plant again based on the Supreme Court decision,” Sanzillo said, adding that a new Biden rule “might accelerate” the closures of coal plants.

 Much of the rest of the corporate sector, having poured money into reducing its carbon footprint, is concerned about the federal government stepping back.
-In a brief filed last month, Apple, Tesla, Amazon and more than a dozen other companies said the EPA’s support is “necessary to prevent the worst impacts of climate change.”
+In a brief filed last month, Apple, Tesla, Amazon and a dozen other companies said the EPA’s support is “necessary to avoid the worst impacts of climate change.”
 (Amazon founder Jeff Bezos owns The Washington Post.)

-Even a group of electric utilities that collectively serve more than 40 million customers asked the court not to tie the agency’s hands prematurely.
+Even a group of electric utilities that collectively serve more than 40 million people asked the court not to tie the agency’s hands prematurely.
 The court, they wrote in a brief, risks “a ruling untethered to actual circumstances” driving changes in the power sector.

 In early 2021, a panel of the U.S. Court of Appeals for the D.C.
 Circuit said the EPA’s restrictive view of its powers under the Trump administration was not only wrong, but amounts to a dereliction of duty.

-The Clean Air Act “lacks the straitjacket that the EPA imposes,” wrote Judge Patricia A. Millett, saying the Trump administration’s view of the law depended on a “tortured series of misreadings.”
+The Clean Air Act “lacks the straitjacket that the EPA imposes,” the judges wrote, saying the Trump administration’s view of the law depended on a “tortured series of misreadings.”

-“The EPA has ample discretion in carrying out its mandate,” she concluded.
+“The EPA has ample discretion in carrying out its mandate,” the decision concluded.
 “But it may not shirk its responsibility by imagining new limitations that the plain language of the statute does not clearly require.”

 But Lazarus and others think that is a bolder reading of the law than the current court might affirm.
 Solicitor General Elizabeth B. Prelogar, representing the Biden administration, seems to agree.

 While the administration said the Clean Air Act gives the EPA broad powers, she is arguing that the court should simply dismiss the case because there are no regulations in place for the justices to consider.
 Moreover, she suggests the Supreme Court can vacate the D.C.
-Circuit’s decision, and postpone a definitive decision on the EPA’s powers until the new administration has acted.
+Circuit’s decision and postpone a definitive decision on the EPA’s powers until the new administration has acted.

 But this case could resonate beyond environmental issues, since the Supreme Court’s conservatives have become more and more skeptical of federal agencies exercising their authority on a range of fronts.
 Pointing to what is called the “major questions” doctrine, the justices are insisting that Congress specifically authorize agency action that touches on significant issues.

-“We expect Congress to speak clearly when authorizing an agency to exercise powers of vast economic and political significance,” the majority wrote in lifting the eviction moratorium imposed by the Centers for Disease Control last year.
+“We expect Congress to speak clearly when authorizing an agency to exercise powers of vast economic and political significance,” the majority wrote in lifting the eviction moratorium imposed by the Centers for Disease Control and Prevention last year.

 Because the court is interpreting the provisions of the Clean Air Act, Congress could override whatever the court decides — in theory, at least.
-But an ideologically divided and partisan Congress has done little to address climate change, or clarify the law.
+But an ideologically divided and partisan Congress has done little to address climate change or clarify the law.

 Under Obama, a major bill capping greenhouse gas emissions nationwide passed the House in 2009 only to die in the Senate.
 Biden risks a similar fate with his climate and social-spending bill, “Build Back Better,” which has failed to win the necessary support of Sen. Joe Manchin III (D-W.Va.).